sceenius/DigLifePortal/README.md

 https://vuejs.org/v2/style-guide/

 ### CSS Framework
-We are using the [Vue Material](https://vuematerial.io/) CSS framework to accelerat the development of key UI elements, such as Navigation and Cards.
+We are using the [Vue Material](https://vuematerial.io/) CSS framework to accelerate the development of key UI elements, such as [Navigation](https://vuematerial.io/components/drawer) and [Cards](https://vuematerial.io/components/card).

 ### Authorization
 We authorize members through Cloudron API services (or Auth0).